 AFA Process for DNA and RNA Shearing

-The Covaris AFA process is conducted under isothermal conditions, ensuring the integrity of the nucleic acid sample is maintained and providing high recovery of double-stranded DNA.
+The Covaris AFA process is conducted under isothermal conditions, ensuring the integrity of the nucleic acid sample is maintained and providing high recovery of double-stranded DNA during the shearing process.
 Combined with the specifically engineered AFA Tubes it is possible to precisely and accurately fragment DNA and RNA to the 100 – 1500bp range (microTUBE), or 2 – 5kb range (miniTUBE).
 Focused-ultrasonicators range from the inexpensive M-Series to the single-tube full-power S-Series to higher throughput E and L-Series instruments.

 g-TUBETM for Longer DNA Fragments